 Stacey got her start with PLAN as a Master of Social Work intern in 2011 where she worked with PLAN co-founder Jan Gilbert at the Nevada Legislature in Carson City, and headed up our mining accountability work in Northern Nevada.
 Stacey graduated from the University of Nevada, Reno with her Masters of Social Work.
 She is adjunct professor of Social Work at the University of Nevada, Reno.

-Rosa Molina, Administrator, Immigration Services Director
+Administrator, Immigration Services Director

 Rosa was the Latino for Political Empowerment Director in 1997 and moved to PLAN in April 1998.
 She was a school teacher in El Salvador for 13 years before coming to the United States as a political refugee.
 She attended the National University of El Salvador and got her Master’s Degree in Education.
 Rosa runs PLAN’s citizenship office in Reno, and was awarded Social Justice Hero award by the Human Services Network for her efforts to support and empower Northern Nevada’s immigrant community.

-Dulce Valencia, Organizing Director – Civic Engagement
+Organizing Director, Civic Engagement

 Thio attends the University of Nevada, Reno where he is majoring in Women’s Studies.
 He started organizing in his hometown of Oakland, CA around issues ranging from education to anti-war.
 Thio is the president of the Reno Justice Coalition, a student group at the University of Nevada, Reno dedicated to challenging and dismantling structural oppression.

 Organizer, Economic Justice (Southern Nevada)